mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 If you have took a class or two on general programming then self-learning or if you have a mentor that you can reach out to 3-4 times a week then self-learning becomes a lot easier.
 Otherwise bootcamps are a lot better.

+## Some Top Free Courses
+- [CS50 - Harvard](https://youtube.com/playlist?list=PLhQjrBD2T381WAHyx1pq-sBfykqMBI7V4&si=af_cbsFqP_t0jdnI).
+World Class.
+Lots of assignments per lecture.
+Covers basics.
+Might be too difficult for a beginner.
+The course has huge online presence across social media.
+- [Swift and iOS Learning - Apple](https://developer.apple.com/swift-playgrounds/).
+There are lots of fun and extremely beginner friendly tutorials there.
+The app is is great on iPads but also works for MacBooks.
+It's only helpful if you want to learn iOS Programming.
+- [CodeAcademy](https://www.codecademy.com/catalog).
+Lots of free courses.
+They make it easy to track your progress.
+All you need a is browser.
+- I'm specifically leaving out introductory courses for learning Machine Learning / AI.
+Because I haven't took any myself, nor you can start learning AI without having a decent background in a programming language and some other concepts.

 ## I've gone through a bootcamp, done my own self-learning.
 How can I stand out?
 It's tough.
 A lot tougher than it was in 2020.
 Have something small but working that's already being used by more than 100 people.